AdobeDocs/creative-cloud-enterprise.en/help/max2020/acrobat-sign.md

 In this tutorial, you will learn how to:
 * Go digital by turning paper forms into digital documents
 * Post digital forms to your website where customers can access them from their own device
-* Completed forms are automatically archived for your records.
+* Completed forms are automatically archived for your records

 **Presented by:**
 Taylor Kobey, Solutions Consultant (Digital Media)